 |2:00pm||Closing Remarks||Wang Chapel|

 Visit our Postdocs at SBU Facebook page to see pictures from the event.
-Thanks again to our speakers and to everyone
+Thanks again to our speakers and to everyone who attended.

 Speaker Sign Up Deadline: Wednesday, August 11, 2014 (Selected speakers will be notified shortly thereafter)

 - Session 2: One of four times: Sept 8, 10am-12pm; OR Sept 8, 3-5pm; OR Sept 9, 9-11am; OR Sept 9, 12-2pm.

 Presentation Guidelines: Only SBU Postdocs are eligible to give a Spotlight talk.
 Talks will be eight minutes long plus three minutes for questions.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists.
 Speakers will receive individualized coaching on their presentation from experts at the Alan Alda Center for Communicating Science.

 All speakers must commit to participating in two coaching sessions to be held on: Aug 27 and Sept 8 or 9.

 The first session on Aug 27 will provide an overview of best practices for honing one's message for a general audience.
 In the second session, speakers will receive coaching on their individual talks in small groups.
 Speakers may indicate a preference for one of four small-group sessions to be held on Sept 8 and 9.
 Speakers are required to attend BOTH the first session and one of the small-group, individualized coaching sessions.
 See coaching dates and times above.

 Postdocs must affirm that their postdoctoral supervisor supports presentation of their research during speaker sign up.

 - Go to the Sign Up form and enter your contact info.